Sheep prices steady, goats great amid uncertain market conditions

 “Lamb markets are more at risk, and we don’t know if that could fall into other sheep categories,” he said.
 “If carcass prices drop on Rambouillet lambs it will likely weigh on the price of hair sheep.”

-Prices for feeder lambs in San Angelo were $197.03 per hundredweight on March 18, Thompson said.
+Prices for feeder lambs in San Angelo were $197.03 per hundredweight three weeks ago, Thompson said.
 They averaged $166.16 per hundredweight last year.

 Thompson said lamb has continued to grow in popularity beyond the traditional consumers.
 Many livestock producers have added sheep herds or switched from goats to sheep to diversify their operations.